 Even though flare ups may only last a few hours to a few days, the fact is they can come on without any warning, anytime and anywhere.

-When the bowel or gut is healthy, full of friendly bacteria and working at optimum levels, not much goes wrong and this wonderful piece of apparatus that extends from the stomach to the anus (certain symptoms would include from the mouth) processes food, delivers nutrients by way of the small intestine and removes waste taking all undigested food further along to the colon, or large intestine by means of involuntary muscular contraction-peristalsis (imagine a snake’s prey being moved down the body of the snake) where it is turned into faeces and removed from the body.
+When the bowel or gut is healthy, full of friendly bacteria and working at optimum levels, not much goes wrong and this wonderful piece of apparatus (certain symptoms would include from the mouth) processes food, delivers nutrients by way of the small intestine and removes waste taking all undigested food further along to the colon, or large intestine by means of involuntary muscular contraction-peristalsis (imagine a snake’s prey being moved down the body of the snake) where it is turned into faeces and removed from the body.
 When all is going well, we feel good.
 When these muscular contractions are interrupted or fail to function effectively for whatever reason, Irritable bowel syndrome (IBS) occurs.

 It is very important to have Irritable bowel syndrome (IBS) medically diagnosed as other more sinister conditions can present with these symptoms and they need to be ruled out and /or treated appropriately.
 If symptoms start later in life, this is vitally important.
 If Irritable bowel syndrome (IBS) is diagnosed, however, the good news is that it is not thought to ever lead to bowel cancer or cause permanent bowel damage.

 When you do go for assessment, it may also be worth asking for a test for BAD.

 It is thought that half a million people in the UK alone have bile acid diarrhoea and the vast majority go undiagnosed and untreated and/or misdiagnosed as Irritable bowel syndrome (IBS).